m-language/m/docs/tutorial/intro.rst

 be reasoned about is little better than no program at all.
 Many features of modern programming languages complicate programs unnecessarily, and combining these features increases complexity exponentially.
-For the programmer, this means time wasted trying to figure out what a program does; or worse, being wrong about what a program does.
+For the programmer, this means time wasted trying to figure out what a program does.
 For the tooling, this means less support, worse performance, and more bugs.

-M attempts to replace these complicated language features with primitive abstractions, making programs simpler and easier to reason about.
+M attempts to replace these complicated language features with straightforward abstractions, making programs simpler and easier to reason about.
 While many of these features are still available in M, they are provided through the composition of abstractions rather than as part of the language, allowing them